lyra/embedded-form-glue/README.md

-# kr-payment-form-glue javascript library
+# embedded-form-flue javascript library

-The **kr-payment-form-glue** helps you to integrate a payment form into your favorite framekwork easily using npm or any similar tools.
+The **embedded-form-flue** helps you to integrate a payment form into your favorite framekwork easily using npm or any similar tools.

 ## Context

 Any creditcard payment form should comply with PCI-DSS requirements.
 A classical integration displays the payment form on the bank page using a redirection.
 In this case,